What is PIP?

 While PIP might have been a good idea when enacted many years ago, its day has come and gone.
 The damages in even a minor crash very often exceed the coverage available under PIP.
 Just think about how much a hospital or doctor charges for medical care, and then consider the cost to repair your car, and the value of your lost wages.
 In a blink of an eye, your “full coverage” will leave you holding the bag.
 To avoid this catastrophe, talk to your agent about uninsured motorist coverage, med pay, bodily injury, and other coverages that you can’t afford not to have, and that without leave you with virtually no coverage, let alone “full coverage”.

-Alex N. Law, Jr. is a founding shareholder of Wites Law Firm The firm’s main office is in Lighthouse Point, Florida, and it has satellite offices throughout South Florida, as well as in various states.
+Alex N. Law, Jr. is a founding shareholder of Wites & Rogers The firm’s main office is in Lighthouse Point, Florida, and it has satellite offices throughout South Florida, as well as in various states.
 The firm’s practice areas include the representation of injured persons and their families in personal injury and wrongful death actions, investment disputes, and class actions; immigration; the representation of consumers in lawsuits and pre-litigation collection efforts brought by creditors, as well as in bankruptcy; and commercial and civil litigation.